frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise2.md

 ## Drivetrains

 Drivetrains are pretty important — they let the robot move.
-They're usually built out of box tube and have to be strong enough to survive to not explode when running into things.
+They're can be built out of RHS tube and if so would have to be strong enough to survive when running into things.

 Check out the video below to see a drivetrain in action.
-Spot where box tube is used.
+Spot where tube is used.

 <figure>
     <iframe width="768" height="432" src="https://www.youtube.com/embed/iDWhp80-axc" frameborder="0" allowfullscreen></iframe>